-IVOA Data Access Protocols provide standardized access mechanism to distributed data and metadata collections.
-They allow users and applications to access in a consistent and uniform way datasets stored in different locations and previously available only through a dedicated interface.
+IVOA Data Access Protocols provide standardized mechanisms for querying and access to distributed data and metadata collections.
+They allow users and applications to access in a consistent and uniform way datasets stored in different locations that were previously available only through dedicated interfaces.

-The table access protocol (TAP) defines a service protocol for accessing general table data, including astronomical catalogs as well as general database tables.
+The Table Access Protocol (TAP) defines a uniform interface for querying general table data, including astronomical catalogs as well as general database tables.
 Access is provided for both database and table metadata as well as for actual table data.
-This version of the protocol includes support for multiple query languages, including queries specified using the Astronomical Data Query Language (ADQL) and the Parameterized Query Language (PQL) within an integrated interface.
+This version of the protocol includes support for multiple query languages, including the Astronomical Data Query Language (ADQL) and the Parameterized Query Language (PQL).
 It also includes support for both synchronous and asynchronous queries.